J-CF-Leung/Study_Vault/Physics/Electrodynamics and Optics.md

 $$\bm{E}=-\dot{\bm{A}}-\nabla\phi$$

 ## Boundary conditions
-- From converting Maxwell's equations to the _integral forms_, one can define the _boundary conditions_ in media
+- From converting Maxwell's equations to the _integral forms_, one can define the [[Electromagnetism#Inhomogeneous dielectrics and boundary conditions|boundary conditions in media]]

 - $\bm{D}_\perp$ is conserved _in the absence of free charges at the interface_
 - $\bm{B}_\perp$ and $\bm{E}_{||}$ are _conserved_